Surgical removal of a tumour in the breast, along with a margin of normal tissue around it. Also known as breast conserving surgery or lumpectomy.

 Bleeding.
 Infection.
 20% chance of needing a further operation (to get adequate margins or take more lymph nodes).
 For those also having a sentinel node biopsy there are additional risks of lymphoedema 3 – 6%.
 Injury to the intercostal brachial nerve causing numbness/tingling in the inner arm.
 Injury to long thoracic or thoracodorsal nerve (rare).
 Allergy to blue dye 1/600.

-If you are also having a sentinel node biopsy you will have a tracer injected at Waikato the day prior.
 Those with lesions that are unable to be felt will have wire placement with radiology on the day of surgery.
 You will be admitted on the day of surgery.
 You are not able to eat or drink for 6 hours before the procedure.